 Creating an Outline

 The next thing you need to do when you apply for scholarships is to look closely at the application as a whole.
 Sometimes applications just have one personal essay question, but many have two or three shorter essays and then more short answer sections.
+We have a great post about crafting the perfect scholarship essay that can help a lot with this part of the application.
 Each question is looking to elucidate something different from you.
-Be sure to read my post about Creating Your Scholarship Story to help you better understand how to tell your story in your application.
+Be sure to read this post about Creating Your Scholarship Story to help you better understand how to tell your story in your application.

 For example, let’s say you have an application and they ask you the following questions: